UBC-MDS/DSCI_522_group_31/reports/report.md

 dataset, random forest classifier was identified as the best model compared to support vector machine and logistic regression classifiers.
-Although the model performed relatively well in terms of accuracy with a score 0.88, its performance was less robust when scored using `f1` metric.
+Although the model performed relatively well in terms of accuracy with a score of 0.88, its performance was less robust when scored using `f1` metric.
 Specifically, the model had an `f1` score of 0.66 and mis-classified 376 observations, 131 of which were false negatives.
 The 131 incorrect classifications are significant as they represent